Verde-D/Verde-D/README.md

-# 💫 About Me:
+# 🤙 Hi I'm Diogo!
+Welcome!

 👨‍💻 I’m currently working as a Low-Code Software Developer<br>
 🌱 Learning on improving my skills on JavaScript and Python<br>
-🧑‍🎓Got my degree in Electrical and Computer Engineering at UBI University, Portugal<br>
+🧑‍🎓 Got my degree in Electrical and Computer Engineering at UBI University, Portugal<br>

 ## 🌐 Socials: